kamisori/inku/README.md

 #### Credits to imgui's ocornut for making the most awesome ui implementation out there (for use cases//)

 and the other projects too :3

+##### pls bear with my unprofessionality in favor of conviviality, but do express concerns if you have any.

+otherwise, this tree is mine to piss on and bark at, if you want to join in and help the tree grow, give a yelp :3